top of page

 User Interviews

-I conducted short user interviews with a few users who shop from independent creator websites.
-I then followed up with a more focused question: why do people like independent creator websites?
+I conducted short user interviews with a few shoppers who had experience buying from independent creator websites.
+I also asked a follow-up question: Why do people like shopping from independent creator websites?

 "I can understand who this creator is by looking at their style and the way the website is designed"